hargoniX/fil-rb/doc/report.typ

 == Invariants <invariants>
 A RbTree differentiates itself from a normal binary search tree through two major invariants:
+#note[It feels a bit weird to say it differentiates itself, we should make clear that these
+invariants hold in addition.]

 1. `ChildInv`: Every red node has only black children, where all leaves are considered black.
 2. `HeightInv`: Every path from a given node to any of its leaves goes through the same number of black nodes.

-The combination of those two allows us to prove a height upper bound which implies $O(log(n))$ performance characteristica.
-Thus our job is to show that the empty RbTree and any operation on a RbTree uphold those invariants.
+The combination of those two allows us to prove a logarithmic height upper bound which implies $O(log(n))$ performance characteristica. #note[Implies them for what] Thus our job is to show that the empty RbTree and any operation on a RbTree uphold those invariants.

 We followed the approach layed out by #cite(<nipkowFDSA>, form: "prose"),